andrewni420/Evolutionary-Computation/poker/README.md

 Based upon DJL's ParallelBlock, but applies separate blocks to separate inputs, instead of separate blocks to a single input.
 Accepts a List<NDList>->NDList function to turn the outputs of all the blocks into a single output.
 Used, for example, to combine positional encoding and input embedding.

 ### SparseAttentionBlock.java
 An implementation of sparse attention, in which all attention weights are set to 0 except for the top k attention weights, which are then softmaxed.
 A hybrid between soft and hard attention.
-Since this is where the N^2 runtime of the transformer comes from, sparse attention could greatly speed up inference, leaving computational power for greater population sizes or more generations.
+Unfortunately, the entire attention matrix still has to be computed, and this does not alleviate the quadratic runtime of the transformer model.
 ### SparseMax.java
 An improved implementation of the top-k softmax, which produces 0s upon being passed uniformly large negative weights, whereas the DJL class by the same name would produce nan.
 See SparseAttentionBlock.java
 ### TransformerDecoderBlock.java